 Cyber resilience refers to your company’s ability to prepare, respond and recover from a cyber-attack or data breach if and when it occurs.
 At the same time, the company’s operations need to keep running smoothly after the fact.

-When your business is cyber resilient, you can defend yourself against cyber risks, have proper cybersecurity risk management in place, and still guarantee business continuity during and after the cyber incidents.
+When your business is cyber resilient, you can defend yourself against cyber risks.
+Have proper cybersecurity risk management in place, and guarantee business continuity during and after the cyber incidents.

 Cyber resilience allows you to mitigate any damage to your data, systems, or networks once compromised.
 Cybersecurity, on the other hand, includes technologies, measures and processes that protect networks, data and systems from malicious actors.

-Cybersecurity reduces cyber-attack risks and works towards protecting individuals, organizations and entities from unauthorized access to their networks, technologies and systems.
+Cybersecurity reduces cyber-attack risks.
+It works towards protecting individuals, organizations & entities from unauthorized access to their networks, technologies and systems.